nromyn/azure-docs/articles/security/azure-security-disk-encryption-faq.md

 **Q:** How much does Azure Disk Encryption cost?

-**A:** There is no charge for encrypting VM disks with Azure Disk Encryption.
+**A:** Azure Disk Encryption has no cost, but it makes use of the Azure Key Vault, which is a paid service.
+Therefore, there is a charge for the Azure Key Vault itself, as well as a monthly charge for each key when using the HSM sku of Key Vault.
+[Azure Key Vault Pricing](https://azure.microsoft.com/en-us/pricing/details/key-vault/)

 **Q:** Which virtual machine tiers does Azure Disk Encryption support?